 The science is far from settled, but people who struggle with their weight or chronic disease may want to give diets that restrict lectins a go.
 A new review of published research suggests this could be one of the answers to better health.

-Lectin-restricted diets – like The Plant Paradox, Paleo diet, and the Ketogenic diet – copy much of what our early ancestors ate during their hunter/gatherer days.
-The Plant Paradox focuses on grass-fed meat, wild-caught fish, lectin-free vegetables, pastured Omega-3 eggs, certain in-season fruits, and other foods – while avoiding processed foods, grains, and regular dairy products, among other items.
+Lectin-restricted diets – like the Paleo diet and Ketogenic diet – copy much of what our early ancestors ate during their hunter/gatherer days.
+Dr. Gundry’s diet-plan focuses on grass-fed meat, wild-caught fish, lectin-free vegetables, pastured Omega-3 eggs, certain in-season fruits, and other foods – while avoiding processed foods, grains, and regular dairy products, among other items.

-One of the biggest benefits of The Plant Paradox is the restriction of lectins – a class of toxic proteins found in many grains, beans, legumes, some nuts, some fruits, and some vegetables – in other words, in large classes of commonly consumed items.
+One of the biggest benefits is the restriction of lectins – a class of toxic proteins found in many grains, beans, legumes, some nuts, some fruits, and some vegetables – in other words, in large classes of commonly consumed items.

 Lectins are proteins that attach easily to carbohydrates and other cells in a process that some health experts believe leads to a range of harmful consequences in the body, from digestive issues to immune problems.
 This happens on a molecular level, according to Ali Le Vere, a senior researcher with GreenMedinfo.